Tamar Gurju Khatun: Life

-Like most Georgians, Tamar initially remained an Eastern Orthodox Christian but is known to have converted to Islam at a later point, after unproven accusations (by her own mother) of a secret affair between her and her cousin David Ulu, which put an end to previously harmonious relationship with her husband.
-She was reportedly beaten by him and ordered to leave her previous faith.
+Rusudan married off her daughter on the condition that Tamar would not be compelled to accept Islam, and Kaykhusraw agreed to this promise.
+Tamar "came from her country wearing Christian garments, accompanied by a catholicos, holy men, and priests of the Church," as well as Georgian attendants.
+Her cousin David traveled with her as well.

+According to the Centennial Chronicle, Rusudan later wrote to her son-in-law Kaykhusraw and to her daughter, urging them to kill David.
+When Kaykhusraw and Tamar refused after two such appeals, Rusudan "forgot both faith and compassion toward her kin, and even the love of a mother," and, sparing no one, falsely accused her daughter.
+She wrote to the sultan claiming that "David has committed adultery with your wife, my daughter."
+Enraged, the sultan beat Tamar and smashed the icons in her chambers, then forced her to accept Islam and imprisoned David.

+Historian Speros Vryonis considered the credibility of this narrative doubtful.
+According to Bar Hebraeus, Tamar accepted Islam some time after the marriage, while her companions — "her cousin David and the catholicos" — were arrested and confined in a citadel; they were freed only upon the arrival of the Mongols.
+Claude Cahen attributed David's imprisonment to Rusudan's political intrigues, arguing that she sought to eliminate her nephew in order to secure the throne for her own son.

 He only let her choose which denomination of Islam she wanted to convert to.
 Gurju Khatun chose Sufism.
 It is said that the sun on the Seljuk coins of that time symbolizes Tamar, while the lion stands for the sultan himself.
 This emblem, known as shir-u hurshid (Lion and Sun), later became widespread in the Islamic world (though its origins date back to much earlier times).
-After the death of Kaykhusraw in 1246, the government of the sultanate was seized by the Pervane Mu‘in al-Din Suleyman who married Gurju Khatun.
+After the death of Kaykhusraw in 1246, the government of the sultanate was seized by the Mu'in al-Din Parwana who married Gurju Khatun.

 She is known to have patronized science and art, and to have been on friendly terms with the famous Sufi poet Rumi in particular.
-She also sponsored the construction of the poet’s tomb in Konya.
+She also sponsored the construction of the poet's tomb in Konya.

+Family

+Gurju Khatun had married in 1237 his Seljuk cousin Kaykhusraw II, Sultan of Rum, she had a son from this marriage: